-You should use clean fuels – electricity, natural gas, liquefied petroleum gas (LPG) in cities, and LPG and advanced biomass cooking and heating stoves in rural areas, substitute of coal by briquettes, You should switch to renewables for power generation, you can use incentives to foster extended use of wind, solar and hydropower for electricity generation and phase out the least efficient plants.
+You should use clean fuels – electricity, natural gas, liquefied petroleum gas (LPG) in cities, and LPG and advanced biomass cooking and heating stoves in rural areas, and substitute of coal by briquettes, You should switch to renewables for power generation, you can use incentives to foster extended use of wind, solar and hydropower for electricity generation and phase out the least efficient plants.

 You have to promote electric vehicles, you have to encourage a shift from private passenger vehicles to public transport, You have to encourage centralized waste collection with source separation and treatment, including gas utilization, You have to replace refrigerant fluids, You can ensure full compliance with the Kigali Amendment, aimed at the complete phase-out of Hydrofluorocarbon (HFCs).

 You have to introduce a well-managed two-stage treatment with biogas recovery, You can encourage the pre-mining recovery of coal mine gas, You should improve existing oil and gas production, encourage the recovery of associated petroleum gas, stop routine flaring & improve leakage control.